 Melt the remaining butter in the pan.
 Add the garlic and onion, and cook until just tender, about 5 minutes.
 Add the cole slaw and spinach, as well as the other 1/2 tsp. of chipotle powder, plus the oregano, salt, pepper, and cayenne to the pan.
 Stir well, and cook for another 1-2 minutes, until the spinach just begins to wilt.
 Add the shrimp back in, stir to combine, then remove pan from heat and set aside.

-Steam the tortillas using a tortilla warmer.
-If you don’t have a tortilla warmer, see the bottom of this article at Food & Wine for alternative methods.
+Steam the tortillas using a tortilla warmer, or place between two damp paper towels and microwave for 10 seconds.
 Set tortillas aside and keep warm.
 Also prepare the jalapeno cream sauce, as detailed below.